 Compared to some competitors, OpenDrive doesn’t offer a lot of guidance in the backup process.
 You are effectively dropped into it, with three methods to choose from:

 - Upload files through the web interface

 - Add the files via the File Explorer interface

 - Create a separate new task through the desktop window

 When you back something up, OpenDrive will store the original file online.
 Every time you make edits to the local version of the file, the revised version will be uploaded to the cloud to reflect the changes.

 By choosing the Synchronization option, your files will be hosted in a shared online folder.
 This option updates file changes across a range of devices, similar to DropBox.
 The Move option works like the archive function featured in many online storage services.

-You can set the schedule to backup Hourly or Daily, which are the most commonly used options.
+You can set the schedule to backup hourly or Daily, which is the most commonly used options.
 Aside from that, you can choose Permanently, which backups data every 30 seconds, or Manual, which leaves it up to you to backup files whenever you see fit.

 Filter Content Type

 In this section, users can add custom filters for various file extensions, and then set each to include or exclude.
 There is also an option for controlling backups depending on the file size or the date the file was created.